 Over the last 15 or so years working in the identity space, one thing I’ve noticed is that it is an industry full of specialists in particular parts of the field.
 This applies to both individuals and vendors – in fact, we are used to thinking of vendors as being almost synonymous with a particular technology area.
-For example, if we think of Access and Authentication management, we are likely to think of Ping Identity or Okta.
+For example, if we think of Identity & Access Management, we are likely to think of Ping Identity or Okta.
 If we think of Privileged Access Management, we are likely to think of Thycotic or CyberArk.

 This is great in many ways, as specialist vendors go really deep in their particular field, giving us the ability to address the most complex scenarios.
 The downside is that it can lead to organizations focusing all of their efforts in one particular area.
 That’s not necessarily a problem if an organization is focusing on addressing one particular issue or use case, but does become problematic when we consider the role of identity management within an overall security framework.

 Identity management technology is unusual in that it is both a productivity and security tool.
 Typically, there is a tension between convenience and security – but if we think about federated single sign-on (SSO) for example, it helps users to be more productive by removing the need to log in multiple times, and improves security by transmitting tokens instead of passwords.
 This means that often when we deploy identity management solutions, we congratulate ourselves on both helping our users to work better and making them more secure.
 And with 81% of breaches starting with compromised credentials, identity security is paramount.
 So high fives all round!